Rudolph Minkowski: Biography

 Minkowski was the son of Marie Johanna Siegel and physiologist Oskar Minkowski.
 His uncle was Hermann Minkowski, a mathematician and one of Einstein's teachers in Zürich.
 Rudolph studied supernovae and, together with Walter Baade, divided them into two classes (Type I and Type II) based on their spectral characteristics.
 He and Baade also found optical counterparts to various radio sources.

-He headed the National Geographic Society – Palomar Observatory Sky Survey, a photographic atlas of the entire northern sky (and down to declination -22°) up to an apparent magnitude of 22.
+He headed the National Geographic Society – Palomar Observatory Sky Survey, a photographic atlas of the entire northern sky (and south to declination -22°) down to an apparent magnitude of 22.

-Together with Albert George Wilson, he co-discovered the near-Earth Apollo asteroid 1620 Geographos in 1951, and he also discovered Planetary Nebula M2-9.
+Together with Albert George Wilson, he co-discovered the near-Earth Apollo asteroid 1620 Geographos in 1951.
 He additionally discovered a correlation between the luminosity of early-type galaxies and their velocity dispersion, which was later quantified by Faber and Jackson.
 He won the Bruce Medal in 1961.
 The lunar crater Minkowski is named after him and his uncle.

-Also the Minkowski 2-9, planetary nebula and the Minkowski's object dwarf galaxy near NGC 541 are named after him.
+In the 1940's he created a catalog of nearly 200 planetary nebulae, including Minkowski 2-9, and a dwarf galaxy near NGC 541, known as Minkowski's object, is named after him.